betaflight/betaflight.com/docs/wiki/tuning/older/3-4-tuning-notes.md

 ### The defaults are OK but I want to make some changes.
 What do I need to know?

 **The new default D weight value is 0.6**.
 This is approximately equal to 0.8 in pre-3.4 versions.
 More D weight means greater immediacy of stick responses, particularly to quick stick movements.
 If the default of 0.6 doesn't feel responsive enough at the same rates as before, try a higher value.
-1.0 is sufficient to overcome the normal damping behaviour that D itself would otherwise slow down responses to your stick inputs - the quad shifts from the measurement mode of D calculation to error mode.
+1.0 is sufficient to overcome the normal damping behavior that D itself would otherwise slow down responses to your stick inputs - the quad shifts from the measurement mode of D calculation to error mode.
 Values above 1.0 provide an additional 'feed forward' effect.
 Higher D weight can feel excessively twitchy, but can allow reduction in P while retaining the same overall responsiveness.

 **The new default D Setpoint Transition value is zero**.
-If you previously flew with 1.0 or 0.5, to get a smooth centre feel for freestyle, and it now feels too twitchy around centre sticks, use your old setting.
+If you previously flew with 1.0 or 0.5, to get a smooth center feel for freestyle, and it now feels too twitchy around center sticks, use your old setting.
 The default of 0 provides equal stick responsiveness regardless of stick position, and is recommended for racing.
 0.5 is great for freestyle.
-Values above zero, but under 0.1, are not recommended, because they may cause glitching when the sticks are smoothly swept across the centre position.
+Values above zero, but under 0.1, are not recommended, because they may cause glitching when the sticks are smoothly swept across the center position.

 If your PID settings were higher than the current defaults, and the quad feels like it is a bit less responsive than before, try with values for P, D, and D weight more like what you had, and consider trying 20% above your old defaults.